otcova/macro-compiler/README.md

 ## How it works

-The code of the project will contain special sections.
+The code will be divided into various sections
 The sections are defined explicitly with macros.
-The purpose is to separate the portion of codes that will be executed only on a specific target.
+The purpose is to separate portions of code that will be executed only on a specific target.

 ### Macros